Back to ¡°Memory Booster of Regional Anatomy¡±

 Fig. 6-6.
 Rectus sheath (sagittal plane).

 The rectus abdominis as well as the lateral three muscles are innervated by the thoracoabdominal nerves (Figs. 5-5, 6-5).
-The linea alba is an ideal incision site when approaching the peritoneal cavity because it would not damage any nerves or the inferior epigastric artery (Fig. 6-30).
+Not only the nerves but also the superior and inferior epigastric arteries approach the rectus abdominis from behind (Figs. 5-7, 6-30).

 < Inguinal canal, scrotum >